SalmanYG/SalmanYG/README.md

 ## Welcome to My GitHub Page 👋

-I'm Salman Al-Ghamdi, a software engineering student at KFUPM.
-I started this page when I was a sophomore student and just started learning Java and Software Engineering in general, since then, I started exploring and creating multiple projects either as a coursework or independently to learn and master different languages and skills!
-I hope you watch over me as I develop and create more and more!
-Thank you for dropping by!
+I'm Salman Al-Ghamdi, a senior software engineering student at KFUPM.
+I started this page when I was a sophomore student learning Java and studying Software Engineering.
+Since then, I started exploring and creating multiple projects either as a coursework or independently to learn and master different languages and skills!
+I work currently at [**Tamara**](https://tamara.co/) as a **frontend development intern**.
+I'd be happy to have a chat with you if you need anything!
+Thank you for checking my page 😊🌹.

-- 🔭 I’m currently working on a **confidential** project
+- 🔭 I’m currently working as an **intern** at **Tamara**.
-- 🌱 I’m currently practicing **Vue3, Firebase, Nodejs, & MongoDB/Mongoose**
+- 🌱 I’m currently practicing **Unity** in my free time.
-- 🤔 I'm planning to learn **Flutter, Unity** as well as **TailwindCSS** before the end of 2021.
+- 🤔 I'm planning to learn **Flutter** in the near future.
+- 📚 I'm planning to read **Clean Architecture** by Uncle Bob
 - 💬 Ask me about **Software Engineering and Web development**, I'd be more than happy to help you out!

 ### Tecnologies That I Used 💻